isaac-lal/isaac-lal/README.md

 <h4>I'm learning about the technologies used to build beautiful, stunning, and responsive websites to show to others.
 I currently specialize in front-end visual aspects of the website, and I am continuing to learn more tools to master my understanding in the art of designing a website.</h4>

-<h4>The projects that are pinned to my profile are polished and completed.
-I believe that they are best representative of my skill.
-Check them out!

 <p><img align="center" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="adam-pw" /></p>

 <img src="https://komarev.com/ghpvc/?username=isaaclal124&label=Profile%20views&color=0e75b6&style=flat"